rufusy/Microservices-SpringBoot3-SpringCloud/README.md

 - Rate
 - Content

-Product ID and Recommendation ID together form a compound key that uniquely identifies the associated entity in storage.
+Product ID and Recommendation ID together form a compound key that uniquely identifies a recommendation in storage.

 ### The product composite service
 The product composite service aggregates information from the three core services and presents